 Day 4: Explore Annascaul's Mountains and Beaches

 After a hearty Irish breakfast, you'll explore the area around quaint Annascaul.
 You can choose from one of the scenic mountain walks in this area, such as the hike to Maghanaboe or across Acres Hill.
 You can also opt for more relaxed walks out to Minard Castle or back to Inch Beach.
-Or, if you'd like to have a day to rest, you can enjoy the town of Annascaul.
-Stroll the river walk and enjoy a meal in one of the pubs.
+If you'd rather have a day to rest, you can enjoy the town of Annascaul, strolling along the river walk and enjoying a meal in one of the pubs.

 Day 5: Walk to Dingle with Views of Connor Pass

 You'll eventually join the old military road below Connor Pass, which will take you the rest of the way to Dingle.
-This charming fishing town is well known for its famous authors and artists, as well as a variety of delightful cafes and award-winning restaurants.
+This charming fishing village is well-known for its famous authors and artists, as well as a variety of delightful cafés and award-winning restaurants.

 - Terrain: Country lanes, grass tracks, and some road walking.
 Boots are essential.